vitiral/fiction-civboot/toll/start3.md

 A kind of silence hung in the air.
 Yup, I still don't know how to talk to people.
-Truth is I had never been good at discussing religion without being offensive to others, and I found it particularily hard to understand how anyone could believe in a biblical God now that Revelation had literally passed.
+Truth is I had never been good at discussing religion without being offensive to others, and I found it particularly hard to understand how anyone could believe in a biblical God now that Revelation had literally passed.
 The apocalypse had come and gone, four horsemen and all.
 There was no City on a Hill.
 No Jesus Christ descended from heaven.
 Just death, destruction and